Richard-Conestoga/container-asssignment3/README.md

 cloudflared tunnel route dns <<CLOUDFLARE_ID>> <<HOST>>
 ```

-Edit your config file to reflet your hosts list:
+Edit your config file to reflect your hosts list:

 ```bash
 sudo nano /etc/cloudflared/config.yml
 ```

-This is how this config file looks like:
+This is how this config file looks:

 ```bash
 tunnel: <<CLOUDFLARE_ID>>